oppia/oppia-android/.github/README.md

 Please refer to the [developer wiki](https://github.com/oppia/oppia-android/wiki) for full installation instructions.
 This is just a summary for developers who would like to contribute:

 1. Create a new, empty folder called `opensource/` within your home folder.
-Navigate to it (`cd opensource`), then [fork and clone](https://github.com/oppia/oppia/wiki/Fork-and-Clone-Oppia) the Oppia repo.
-This will create a new folder named `opensource/oppia`.
+Navigate to it (`cd opensource`), then [fork and clone](https://github.com/oppia/oppia-android/wiki/Fork-and-Clone-Oppia-Android) the Oppia-Android repo.
+This will create a new folder named `opensource/oppia-android`.

 2. Navigate to `opensource/oppia-android/` and run the project in Android Studio.